Bootleg Fire becomes one of the largest wildfires in Oregon history

 - Buzzard Complex Fire burned more than 395,000 acres in Eastern Oregon in 2014.

-Fire officials said 21 homes and dozens of other buildings have been destroyed.
+Fire officials said 67 homes and 117 minor structures have been destroyed.
 A large but rural area is under Level 3 "go now" evacuation orders.
 Click here to see an evacuation map.

 By its fifth day, it had already burned more than 143,000 acres (224.4 square miles), nearly the size of Chicago.